konstantin-lukas/verivote/README.md

 but equally strong password.
 This just ensures that the root user of the MongoDB instance is secured.
 The app doesn't actually use the root user.
 But if you intend to make your database directly reachable from the outside, a strong root password is essential.

+If your api doesn't run on `/api`, edit the routes in `backend/main.go`.

 ### Starting The Containers
 Once you have set all environment variables correctly, you can proceed to run `docker compose up`.